simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

    You've now created the basic structure for a taskpane add-in running in Word.

 #### Exercise 1.2: Edit the manifest ####
 We need to make sure that we understand the manifest file.
 This file is essential for your add-in; it tells Office where everything is hosted (locally throughout this hands-on lab) and where it can be launched.
-So let's open and edit the manifest file.
+So let's open it and edit the manifest file.

 1. In the manifest project **Word-Add-in**, double-click the **Word-Add-inManifest** file.
 This will open the manifest editor.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/WordAddinManifest.png)